 \subsection{Source statistics}

 The Figures~\ref{fig:sources_size},~\ref{fig:sources_nbr} and~\ref{fig:sources_intensity} consists of six subplots comparing statistical properties of real and generated sources.
 Each subplot presents a histogram with real data represented in blue and generated data in red.
 Respectively, we present the distributions of source sizes, the number of sources per image, and the total source intensity.
-The top subplots display the distributions for all detected sources in the images, while the bottom row focuses on sources that contain at least one pixel with the maximum intensity within their respective images.
+The top subplots display the distributions for all detected sources in the images, while the bottom row focuses on sources that contain at least We use the same algorithm as the one used in section \ref{sect:prepro} to identify, count and determine the sources size in the generated images.

 The model successfully captures the general statistical properties of real radio sources, producing source size and intensity distributions that broadly follow the expected trends.
 The generated sources exhibit similar peak positions and overall behaviors, demonstrating that the model is capable of learning key structural characteristics.
 However, notable discrepancies remain, particularly in the number of sources per image and the distribution of bright sources.
 The generated data show a more rapid drop-off in source sizes beyond 300 pixels and fail to reproduce the broader tail observed in real data, suggesting limitations in generating large and complex structures.
 Furthermore, the model struggles to generate small, faint sources, leading to an underestimation of the total number of sources per image.
 The excess of single-source images and occasional outputs dominated by noise indicate that the model does not fully capture the complexity of source clustering and background variations